AndroidPillars/Android/CHAPTER-4.md

 - Room is built to work with LiveData and RxJava for data observation, while SQLite does not.
 - In the case of SQLite, There is no compile-time verification of raw SQLite queries.
 But in Room, there is SQL validation at compile time.
 - You need to use lots of boilerplate code to convert between SQL queries and Java data objects.
 But, Room maps our database objects to Java Object without boilerplate code.

+# Components of Room DB

+- Room Database -> Encapsulates all tasks needed to create db, queries etc.
+- Three main components -> Entity, Dao and Database

+__Entity__

+- Represents a table within the database.
+- Room creates a table for each class that has @Entity annotation, the fields in the class correspond to columns in the table.
+- Therefore, the entity classes tend to be small model classes that don’t contain any logic.

+__Dao__

+- Data Access Object -> Maps all queries functions.
+No more DBhandler.
+- DAOs are responsible for defining the methods that access the database.
+- In the initial SQLite, we use the Cursor objects.
+With Room, we don’t need all the Cursor related code and can simply define our queries using annotations in the Dao class.

+__Database__

+-